clap-dev/Nested/README.md

 # Nested

-Nested is a smart, lightweight, and iterative algorithm to parse *complexly* nested json values.
+Nested is a smart, lightweight, and iterative algorithm to parse *complexly* nested json.

 ## Usage
 ```python